 Lindy Halverson is a native of Wisconsin where she received her degree in Communicative Disorders from the UW-Stevens Point.
 She worked in the Wisconsin Public School system as an Early Childhood/Elementary Education Speech and Language Clinician until a move to Nashville, Tn. in 1992 led her to begin serving as lead teacher in the Playschool setting.
 Lindy moved to Burlington in 2002 and worked in the Alamance Burlington School System for three years; then served as a lead teacher in Playschool at Front Street Methodist before coming to First Presbyterian as the Director of the Playschool in 2008.
 Lindy enjoys involvement in volunteer activities in the community and in her home church.
 Her interests include reading, sewing, embroidery, photography, walking and spending time with her family and grandchildren.

-Director of Child Development Center
+Interim Director of Child Development Center

 Rosalyn has extensive experience in leading centers with an emphasis on parent communication, proprietary curriculum, as well as staff and facility quality.
 She most recently served as the Director of the Foundation Early Learning Center in Greensboro.
 Prior to that she was the Day Service Manager of the Tammy Lynn Center for Developmental Disabilities in Raleigh.